 In other words, eating a diet rich in fruits and vegetables promotes longevity and protects against aging.
 This is great news for those following the Program, which emphasizes fresh fruits and vegetables.

 The Bone-Protective Effects Of Catechins Don’t Stop There

 As antioxidants, catechins prevent oxidative damage to your skeleton, which can occur over time.
 The importance of antioxidants is great, yet it’s rarely if ever mentioned by mainstream doctors in the discussion of osteoporosis.
-The Save Our Bones Program goes into great detail as to the importance of these phytochemicals, devoting an entire chapter (Chapter 12) to the topic of oxidation and ways to fight it.
+The Osteoporosis Reversal Program goes into great detail as to the importance of these phytochemicals, devoting an entire chapter (Chapter 12) to the topic of oxidation and ways to fight it.

 The nutritional approach to reversing osteoporosis, as described in the Program, heals and rejuvenates bone from the inside out.
 What a difference from Mainstream Medicine’s approach, which is to treat osteoporosis as a disease and prescribe drugs that tamper with bone remodeling!

-This is yet another way that the Save Our Bones Program promotes the health and wellbeing of the whole person.
+This is yet another way that the Osteoporosis Reversal Program promotes the health and well-being of the whole person.
 Bone-building foods are also body-building, energy-renewing, anti-aging foods as well!